kay-a11y/kay-a11y.github.io/_posts/2025/web_security/2025-05-26-pi-hole-clash.md

 image: /assets/img/posts/pi_hole.png
 ---

-> **⚠️ WARNING:** If you're using a non-jailbroken iPhone, you need to use `Shadowrocket` to fit this Pi + Clash setup.
+> If you're using a non-jailbroken iPhone, you need to use `Shadowrocket` to fit this Pi + Clash setup.
-> 📱 **Make sure your phone or router allows IPv6 to be disabled** *before* you commit to this setup.
+> **Make sure your phone or router allows IPv6 to be disabled** *before* you commit to this setup.
-> **🪛 <a href="https://kay-a11y.github.io/posts/troubleshoot-clash-port/" target="_blank" rel="noopener noreferrer">check this post</a> for more troubleshooting.**
+> **<a href="https://kay-a11y.github.io/posts/troubleshoot-clash-port/" target="_blank" rel="noopener noreferrer">check this post</a> for more troubleshooting.**

 ---

 So here's the deal.
-I'm still pretty fresh to Raspberry Pi and all that terminal kung fu, but I made the damn thing **my personal digital sniper**-silently blocking ads, hijacking DNS, and routing all my traffic through encrypted tunnels like a stealthy lil fox in black hoodie mode.
+I'm still pretty fresh to Raspberry Pi and all that terminal kung fu, but I made the damn thing **my personal digital sniper**, silently blocking ads, hijacking DNS, and routing all my traffic through encrypted tunnels like a stealthy lil fox in black hoodie mode.

 > No more phucking ISP tracking.
 > No more random DNS leaks.